Diagnosing problems with and replacing your vehicle's water pump

 - Coolant leaking from the pump, either slowly and creating a crusty buildup around the pump, or quickly, resulting in a drip.

-Automotive water pump replacement can be an average job or a long, involved project, depending on your vehicle.
+Note: Automotive water pump replacement can be an average job or a long, involved project, depending on your vehicle.
 Specialized tools needed to complete this task may be required.
 Please also consult your repair manual before attempting this procedure.
 This article covers basic steps for replacement.
 If you have a modern vehicle, the steps may be more involved.
 Check out our guide to replacing a water pump on a modern vehicle for more detailed advice.

 This is a project that needs some know-how